-Electric mobility is a great idea for transport sustainability–it doesn’t leave any carbon footprint.
-Locally.
-The problem is that they are burdened with the emissions of the production process and in some cases, reaching net-zero emissions is more complicated than simply buying the car and driving it.
+Electric mobility is a great idea for transport sustainability–it doesn’t leave a carbon footprint…but only locally.
+The problem is that this apparent easy fix to our environmental problems is burdened with the emissions of the production process and in some cases, reaching net-zero emissions is more complicated than simply buying the car and driving it.

 This issue is much bigger and isn’t limited to vehicles only.
 Building sustainable economics that are in parallel with Sustainable Development Goals requires customers to be aware of the impact of their decisions.

 Some ideas already exist to solve these problems: